QuotaClub

 Want me to rewrite your LinkedIn profile with you, live?

 Profile rewrites are one of the first things we do together.
-The headline alone usually doubles your inbound recruiter messages.
+The headline can be reviewed for clarity, accuracy and relevance to your target role.

 Step 03 · Connection